Clamentos/FabRISC/src/spec/Section6.typ

     ),

     ///.
-    pagebreak(),
     subSection(

         [Special purpose bank],

         [In this subsection the special purpose registers are discussed.
-Some of these registers are unprivileged, that is, accessible to anyone at any time regardless of the privilege, while others are machine mode only and the ILLI fault must be triggered if an access is performed in user mode to those resources.
+Some of these registers are unprivileged, that is, accessible to any process at any time regardless of the privilege, while others are machine mode only and the ILLI fault must be triggered if an access is performed in user mode to those resources.
 These registers are also _hart private_, which means that, each hart must hold its own copy of these registers.],

         align(center, table(